Unity Test Framework Tutorial (Unity 2022.3)

 A note on the different kind of tests

 Before starting to write any tests for your game you need to ask yourself what kind of tests you want.
 UTF is just a framework, and only provides the tools to write tests with code.
-The kind of tests you will write is thus up to you.
+The kind of tests you will write is up to you.

 If you want to learn more about this you can refer to the following links: